A few specific research directions that I am currently interested in include (1) general-purpose methods for computing persistent relative

 Exact and Stable Computation of Persistent Relative Homology

 Working under Drs.
-Lori Ziegelmeier and Gregory Henselman-Petrusek (PNNL), we
+Lori Ziegelmeier and Gregory Henselman-Petrusek (PNNL), I

 matrix factorization scheme, our method can compute the barcode decomposition